-The city shall provide to each employee a group family dental insurance program at a cost not to exceed \$30 per month.
-Any cost of the coverage in excess of \$30 per month shall be borne by the employee through a program of payroll deductions.
+The city shall provide to each employee a group family dental insurance program at a cost not to exceed \$43 per month during the term of this agreement.
+Any cost of the coverage in excess of the monthly allowance shall be borne by the employee through a program of payroll deductions.